Architectural Project Manager

 If you quote a client a dollar-figure but find that you're running way over budget, are you contractually bound to do the work anyway, even at a loss?

-Asked by essex about 12 years ago
+Asked by essex over 12 years ago

 Usually we try to work into our proposals a little bit of wiggle room in case there are unforeseen changes or items that could not be anticipated.
 We strive to stand by any fixed-fee quote we give unless the client has initiated changes above and beyond the normal scope of the design process.
 In those cases we inform the client of additional services and get their approval for fee increases before proceeding with the work.